vmware-tanzu/tanzu-framework/docs/api-machinery/tanzu-core-controllers.md

 ## Summary

-This document provides guidance for controller development in `vmware-tanzu-private/core` repo using Kubebuilder and outlines some best practices.
+This document provides guidance for controller development in `vmware-tanzu/tanzu-framework` repo using Kubebuilder and outlines some best practices.

 ## Goals

-* Standardize controller development in core repo using Kubebuilder.
+* Standardize Framework controller development using Kubebuilder.
 * Provide guidance on how to get started with writing new controllers.
 * Provide best practices for controller development and webhook conversion.